Colin Firth is the undoubted king of British period dramas!

 The movie received a total of twelve Oscar nominations, winning four awards at the ceremony, and also won seven BAFTAs.

-The King’s Speech is available on Amazon.
+The King’s Speech is available to watch on Amazon Prime Video.

 10. Tinker Tailor Soldier Spy